Key Takeaways

 - Professional liability or arborist E&O — when you provide inspections, risk assessments, plant-health advice, or written recommendations

-- Umbrella or excess liability — when contracts or commercial property clients require limits above your primary GL (NIP Group offers umbrella up to $5M and excess up to $25M for tree care)
+- Umbrella or excess liability — when contracts or commercial property clients require limits above your primary general liability (NIP Group offers umbrella up to $5M and excess up to $25M for tree care)

 Download a printable checklist of all coverage lines, typical limits, and common endorsements for tree service work.
 Use it when reviewing your current policy or comparing quotes.